circles-00/yt_download/README.md

 Note for Linux users: Run the script in root mode, for example sudo python3 yt_download.py

 Note: After you use the script for the first time, feel free to comment out lines 13 & 14 for faster execution.
 This is not a necessary action, you can completely ignore this note if you feel lazy to do it.

+Note: If you get HTTP Error 404 or 403 error code, it's nothing to worry about, just re-run the script.